 Back to Blog

-GDPR Policy Templates: What You Need and What to Include
+Essential GDPR Policies: What You Need and What to Include

-GDPR policy templates are the starting point for data protection compliance — but knowing which templates you need and what each one must contain is half the battle.
+Essential GDPR policies are the starting point for data protection compliance — but knowing which policies you need and what each one must contain is half the battle.
 GDPR doesn't give you a checklist of required documents; it sets out accountability principles that translate into specific documentation obligations.
-This guide maps those obligations to 8 concrete policy templates, with a breakdown of what each must include to satisfy ICO scrutiny.
+This guide maps those obligations to 8 concrete policies, with a breakdown of what each must include to satisfy ICO GDPR guidance scrutiny.

 How Many Policies Does GDPR Require?